ljvmiranda921/ljvmiranda921.github.io/life/_posts/2018-09-04-a-year-in-commits.md

 The chart above shows how many logs I have done every single day for the past year.
 It's not necessarily a measure of productivity, but you get the gist.

 Today, I'd like to talk about how a year in commits changed my perspective in software, some lessons I've learned, and new challenges I'll set myself on for the next year.
+I think, that as I end my Masters degree and transition into a new phase in life, it's good to look back on the things I've done so far.

-But first, let's have a brief tour of my year in commits:
+First, let's have a brief tour of my life in commits.
+I've included my commit history from July 2017 and added some annotations on significant life events during the past year: